 - Has your injury been fully treated?
 Are there any expected long-term negative health effects of your injury?

-- Have you had to miss work, or have you lost out on income in some way due to the injury?
+- Have you had to miss work, or have you lost out on income somehow due to the injury?

 - Have you had to pay any out of pocket medical expenses?

-These are the types of questions we will need to answer before deciding on how best to make your claim.
+These are the types of questions we will need to answer before deciding how best to make your claim for pothole accident compensation.
 Once we know this information, we will offer you some free legal advice on what to do next.
 In most cases, this will be to take advantage of the No Win No Fee personal accident claims service that we offer here at Accident Claims UK.

-We can also help arrange for you to get an expert medical opinion to support your claim, which means we will need to arrange a local medical examination.
-We operate local legal teams all across the UK, so if you feel you need to speak to a legal professional in a face to face meeting, we can likely arrange for one of our team to visit your home.
+We can also help arrange for you to get an expert medical opinion to support your pothole claim, which means we will need to arrange a local medical examination.
+And we operate local legal teams all across the UK, so if you feel you need to speak to a legal professional in a face to face meeting, we can likely arrange for one of our team to visit your home.
+Note that the findings of the medical assessment could greatly influence the potential compensation awarded.

 How much compensation you receive for a pothole accident depends on many factors.
 For example, the severity of the injury you have sustained.
 A sprained ankle pothole injury will attract less compensation than a broken leg.
 It also depends on other factors, such as how well your pothole damage claim letter was presented.
 This is especially true of cases that are settled out of court.
 A strong, professionally written claims letter from a solicitor generally attracts higher compensation.
 You will find a list of the typical amounts of compensation that people who have suffered an injury to a pothole accident generally receive: